feather-ts/feather/docs/content/index.md

 * Pure HTML templates without logic and a very simple binding syntax
 * Event delegation out of the box
 * Integrated media-query support in components
-* Runs in all major ever-green browsers
+* Runs in all major ever-green browsers (IE11 needs polyfills)
 * Generates clean HTML markup without any trace of the framework
 * No need to wrap your data objects or use awkward factories